-Wadi Rum is a destination in its own right, both for its surreal landscape and its pleasantly isolated location—and to get the most out of your experience, you'll want to spend the night.
+Wadi Rum is a destination in its own right, both for its surreal landscape and pleasantly isolated location.
+To get the most out of your experience, you'll want to spend the night.
 Whether you want to feel like you've landed on Mars or prefer something a bit more down to earth, this list has you covered.

 Any trip abroad merits a little souvenir shopping, but Jordan is a destination with especially beautiful and useful offerings.
 Pick up some luxe skincare products, support a women's weaving initiative, or splurge on a handmade mosaic for your wall and enjoy the lasting memories of your adventure.

 Seeing the ancient city of Petra tops the must-do list for most of Jordan's visitors.
 Luckily, the nearby town, hills, and desert offer lodging options to accommodate every taste and budget.
 Whether you value convenient location, local culture, or a room with a view, this list of excellent places to stay (and a few alternatives) has you covered.

 Roast lamb with tart yogurt sauce, syrupy pastries, and endless sweet tea and strong coffee: a trip to Jordan is a culinary experience that will leave you craving more.
 Read on to learn about the distinct flavors of Levantine cuisine, and where to try it all.